 Your organization may have SLAs that define your commitments for performance and uptime of your applications.
 These SLAs may determine how you need to configure time sensitive features of Azure Monitor such as alerts.
-You will also need to understand data latency in Azure Monitor since this will affect the responsiveness of monitoring scenarios and your ability to meet SLAs.
+You also need to understand data latency in Azure Monitor since this affects the responsiveness of monitoring scenarios and your ability to meet SLAs.

 Identify monitoring services and products

 Azure Monitor is designed to address Health and Status monitoring.
-A complete monitoring solution will typically involve multiple Azure services and potentially other products.
+A complete monitoring solution typically involves multiple Azure services and potentially other products.
 Other monitoring objectives, which may require additional solutions, are described in the Cloud Monitoring Guide in primary monitoring objectives.

-The following sections describe other services and products that you may use in conjunction with Azure Monitor.
+The following sections describe other services and products that you may use with Azure Monitor.
 This scenario currently doesn't include guidance on implementing these solutions so you should refer to their documentation.